Having stable health insurance helps people obtain the medical care they need when they need it.

-The Affordable Care Act (ACA) employs two main strategies for expanding health insurance coverage—first, by extending Medicaid to millions of additional low-income people, and second, by allowing better-off people to purchase private health insurance with federal subsidies through new state-based health insurance exchanges.
-But the law also provides for additional means of expanding coverage, including allowing states to run a so-called Basic Health Program beginning in 2014.
+Being able to remain with the same health plan and providers also promotes continuity in relationships with providers, which has been linked to higher-quality care.
+The Affordable Care Act (ACA) employs two main strategies for expanding health insurance coverage—first, by providing incentives for states to extend Medicaid coverage to millions more low-income people, and second, by allowing better-off people to purchase private health insurance through new health insurance exchanges or Marketplaces.

 Health Affairs/RWJF Health Policy Briefs

 Series provides clear, accessible overviews of timely and important health policy topics.
 The briefs are geared to policy-makers, congressional staffers, and others who need short, jargon-free explanations of health policy basics.About the series

 - About this grant